alphagov/whitehall/docs/configurable_document_types.md

 - The `root` (default `false`) attribute, which is only set to `true` for the rendering of the original `DefaultObject` block that wraps all the other blocks in the schema.
 - The `required` attribute.
 The required properties are defined at the parent level in [JSON schema](https://json-schema.org/docs), so the `required` attribute is extracted in the parent view, and passed on to any required child property, which then gets rendered with a "(required)" specification in its label.

 Content blocks are instantiated via the [content block factory](../app/models/configurable_content_blocks/factory.rb).
-To add a new block type, add a new block class implementing the methods above to the `app/models/flexible_page_content_blocks` directory, and add the block type to the private blocks method in the factory class.
+To add a new block type, add a new block class implementing the methods above to the `app/models/configurable_content_blocks` directory, and add the block type to the private blocks method in the factory class.
 The `blocks` method returns a hash that maps each block type and format to a constructor lambda.
-The constructor lambda receives the flexible page object as its only argument.
-Any values from the page object needed by the block can be passed to the block's initialize method, e.g. the Image Select block is passed the page's images.
+The constructor lambda receives the configurable document edition object as its only argument.
+Any values from the edition object needed by the block can be passed to the block's initialize method, e.g. the Image Select block is passed the edition's images.

 There are two potential "gotchas" in to do with block types.
 The first is that you can't define a numeric type.
 Usually, Rails is able to cast model attribute values to a number if the attribute is stored using a numeric database column.
-However, because we store all the flexible page content in a single JSON column, Rails can't do that for flexible page content values.
+However, because we store all the edition content in a single JSON column, Rails can't do that for block content values.
 Therefore, we are forced to define all leaf schema properties as strings.
 It may be possible to implement some sort of type casting solution in future if this becomes especially painful.

 The second "gotcha" is that you can't define nullable types, which in JSON schema is usually done by defining a type of `[string, null]`.
 However, Rails will typically interpret empty form input values as an empty string, rather than `nil`.